dmentipl/dotfiles/README.md

 > System Preferences > Keyboard > Keyboard (Modifier Keys): remap caps lock to control.

-Download and install colorschemes manually from <https://iterm2colorschemes.com/>.
+Download and install color schemes manually from <https://iterm2colorschemes.com/>.
 I like 'Monokai Soda'.

-The `mac.sh` file in the `install` directory contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
+The `mac.sh` file in the `config` directory contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
 This is derived from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles).

 ### Desktop applications

-One could add these as "casks" to the Brewfile and let Homebrew install these.
-However, I install the following applications "manually".
+I install the following applications "manually".

 - Brave
-- Dropbox
 - Flux
 - Gestimer
 - iStat Menus
 - iTerm
 - KeepingYouAwake
-- Notion
+- Obsidian
 - ProtonVPN
 - Signal
 - Spotify